 Right in the heart of the action, the Millennium Hotel is just minutes from Queenstown's central shopping and entertainment district.
 Outdoor activities such as bungy jumping, white water rafting and jet boating are just some of the easily accessible activities nearby in New Zealand's adventure capital.From Queenstown you'll cross the Crown Range, the highest sealed road in New Zealand to arrive in the Alpine town of Wanaka, gateway to Mt Aspiring National Park.
 Skirting the shores of both Lake Wanaka and Hawea, you will enter the small town of Makarora.
 Stop at Blue Pools for a 1-hour return walk through the native beech forest to a glacier-fed swimming hole.
 Continue on through the remote seaside settlement of Haast before heading up the wild West Coast highway you pass through ancient temperate rainforests while getting sneak peeks of the wild coast beaches occasionally.
 Paringa Salmon Farm is worth a stop to stretch your legs, feed the fish, and stop for lunch and refreshments.
 Keep heading North and be sure to enjoy the view of the ever-changing towering snowcapped Southern Alps Mountain Range.
 Fox Glacier welcomes you first, then comes your destination for the night Franz Josef township.

-Take a spectacular scenic flight over two of New Zealand's most famous glaciers.
-Land at the head of one and view the incredible sight of this frozen river as it winds its way through ancient carved valleys.
-Should weather not be suitable to take this flight you are able to transfer your booking onto a similar tour on any of the Helicopter Line's operations in Queenstown or Mt Cook.
+A spectacular scenic flight soaring over two of New Zealand's most famous glaciers, Fox and Franz Josef.
+Landing at the head of one and view the incredible sight of this frozen river as it winds its way through ancient carved valleys.

-Franz Josef, named after both the local village and the nearby glacier, holds special significance in MÄori culture as "Ko Roimata o Hine Hukatere" – The Tears of the Ice Maiden.
+Franz Josef, named after both the local village and the nearby glacier, holds special significance in Māori culture as "Ko Roimata o Hine Hukatere" – The Tears of the Ice Maiden.
 This rare glacier is one of only three in the world that descends from alpine heights into a temperate rainforest, almost reaching sea level.
 New Zealand is home to two of these unique glaciers, Franz Josef and Fox Glacier, both highly accessible and popular with visitors.
 The best ways to experience the glacier are through scenic flights or, for the adventurous, a heli-hike.
 You can also enjoy glacier views with a short drive from the village and walking tracks.
 Beyond the glacier, Franz Josef offers a wealth of adventure activities and beautiful forest and alpine walks, making it a must-visit destination.

 Franz Josef offers many walks and hikes.
 Each trail offers a unique perspective of this remarkable region, from easy strolls through lush rainforest to more challenging hikes that lead to awe-inspiring glacier views.
 Visit the Department of Conservation (DOC) info center in Franz Josef Village for updates on track conditions, and suitability, and to learn about the area’s natural history and people.